aprovecharLab/vermont-political-candidate-archive/elections/2026/governor/scott-social-democratic-lens-veto-record.md

 ### Socialist International (SI)

 **Alignment: Weak.** The SI declaration's core commitments — public ownership and democratic management of key resources, climate justice, participatory democracy, international solidarity — map poorly onto Scott's record.
 His climate vetoes (including the Global Warming Solutions Act, overridden) contradict the climate-justice plank; his noncitizen-voting vetoes and RCV refusals contradict the participatory-democracy plank; his consistent preference for private, deregulated development over Act 250 protections contradicts any notion of social ownership.
-His H.849 let-pass — enabling accountability litigation against officials, including in immigration enforcement contexts — is the single clearest behavioral convergence with SI's human-rights framing.
+The closest behavioral convergence with SI's human-rights framing is his let-pass of H.849 (Act 87, 2026), enabling civil suits against government officials for federal constitutional violations — but it should be weighted cautiously: Scott permitted it reluctantly, stating it risked giving Vermonters "false hope" it would survive court challenge, and allowed it only after the Attorney General advised it was defensible.
+It is a permission, not an endorsement.

 ### Social Democrats USA (SDUSA)